monikase/AI_Ethics/Fairness_Implementation_Playbook/Fair_AI_Scrum_Toolkit.md

 <a id="artifacts"></a>
 ## 1️⃣ Scrum Artifact Enhancements
 → Embed fairness directly into requirements and backlog items.

-🔗 **Playbook Connection**
-- Fairness Audit → identifies bias risks to include in user stories
-- Fairness Intervention → defines mitigation goals embedded in stories

 ---